mazerab/reality-capture-backend-app/README.md

 Below I demonstrate ['Claudia.js'](https://claudiajs.com/tutorials/serverless-express.html) 'update' command to re-deploy a small html code change.
 Claudia handles the task of zipping, uploading and re-wiring node.js endpoints to 'AWS-Lambda & API-Gateway' automatically.

-1. Make a code change to file ```'www/index.html'```
+1. Make a code change to file ```'www/index.html'```, save the change
+1. Using your favorite text editor, open the *config.js* file from the root directory
+1. Input the correct values in **REDIS_ENDPOINT** and **AWS_LAMBDA_BASE_ENDPOINT** variables, save the changes
 1. Run `npm run update`...
 It outputs a 'new URL'
 1. Open the 'new URL' in a browser to see your changes.
-1. Using your favorite text editor, open the *config.js* file from the root directory
-1. Input the correct values in **REDIS_ENDPOINT** and **AWS_LAMBDA_BASE_ENDPOINT** variables, save the changes

 ## Testing